Who is the Personal Insurance Federation of California (PIFC)?

 - The CDI has increased its staff and developed more expertise since the inception of Prop 103.
 As a result, intervenors’ “contributions” to rate review can duplicate the work already performed by the Department and intervenors do not even need to demonstrate they bring new arguments to the table.

-- Intervenors cause unnecessary delays in filing approval (for increases and decreases), often delaying approval time up to 3 times the normal time for rate filing review and approval without intervenors.
+Intervenors cause unnecessary delays in filing approval (for increases and decreases), often delaying approval time up to 3 times the normal period for rate filing review and approval without intervenors.
 From 2005 to 2011, the average number of days for a rate approval involving an intervenor was 345 days – this included filings for rate decreases.
-What kind of system prevents business from reducing their prices for 345 days, including price reductions?
+What kind of system prevents business from changing their prices for 345 days, including price reductions?
 All these costs are borne by consumers.

-PIFC supports a legal change to create predictable, fair rates that will increase insurer competition and deliver benefits to California consumers.
+PIFC supports this legal change to create predictable, fair rates that will increase insurer competition and deliver benefits to California consumers.

 In an era when consumers may review their medical records, obtain mortgages, and otherwise perform all their financial planning and banking online, California insurance law, amazingly, prefers paper over electronics – even if a consumer does not want paper.
 PIFC strongly believes that California law should, at a minimum, allow consumers to opt-in and choose to transact insurance electronically with their insurance companies.